fabiotosi92/Diffusion4RobustDepth/README.md

 #### Performance on Real-World Web Images

-To further demonstrate the effectiveness of our approach, we tested the fine-tuned Depth Anything model on a diverse set of challenging images sourced from the web:
+To further demonstrate the effectiveness of our approach, we tested the fine-tuned Depth Anything model using our generated dataset on a diverse set of challenging images sourced from the web:

 <p align="center">
   <img src="./assets/img/figure4.png" alt="Qualitative Results on Web Images" width="800"/>